survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 ### Rendering a React Application

-To get a simple React application running you'll need to mount it to a DOM element first. [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) can come in handy here.
+To get a simple React application running, you'll need to mount it to a DOM element first. [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) can come in handy here.
 It can be combined with [html-webpack-template](https://www.npmjs.com/package/html-webpack-template) or [html-webpack-template-pug](https://www.npmjs.com/package/html-webpack-template-pug) for more advanced functionality.
 You can also provide a custom template of your own to it.

 Consider the following example: